Script helpers¶

 - Rückgabe:

-if the path exists;False
+Trueif the path exists;Falseotherwise

-- releng_tool.releng_exit(msg=None, code=None)
+- releng_tool.releng_exit(msg=None, code=None)¶

 Provides a convenience method to help invoke a system exit call without needing to explicitly use

-.
+sys.
 A caller can provide a message to indicate the reason for the exit.
 The provide message will output to standard error.
 The exit code, if not explicit set, will vary on other arguments.
-If a message is provided to this call, the default exit code will be1
+If a message is provided to this call, the default exit code will be1.
+If no message is provided, the default exit code will be0.
+In any case, if the caller explicitly sets a code value, the provided code value will be used.An example when using in the context of script helpers is as follows:

 releng_exit('there was an error performing this task')